wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.1.1.6 - 2014/09/09 =
+* Tweak - Use $wpdb->esc_like() function instead of like_escape() function, which is deprecated on WordPress 4.0
+* Tweak - Updated google font face in plugin framework.
+* Tweak - Tested 100% compatible with WP e-Commerce 3.8.14.3
+* Tweak - Tested 100% compatible with WordPress Version 4.0

 = 2.1.1.5 - 2014/07/22 =
 * Fix - Moved $search_box_text into esc_js() function to stop the search breaking when default text is entered with slash characters.